Evaluation of Academic Work

 STUDENT HANDBOOK: Academics and Field Work Term

-In addition to feedback during the term, student work at Bennington is evaluated through written reports by faculty members submitted to the Office of the Provost and Dean at the end of each term.
+In addition to feedback during the term, student work at Bennington is evaluated through written reports by faculty members submitted to the Office of the Registrar at the end of each term.

 Faculty provide ongoing feedback on student progress throughout the term.
-They may document concerns about a student’s standing in a course with an Academic Concern Form, which is part of a student’s internal record, but does not appear as part of the student’s transcript.
-The concern form is part of an ongoing conversation between the student, faculty member, and the student’s faculty advisor.
+They may document concerns about a student’s progress in a course with a Faculty Feedback Form, which is part of a student’s internal record, but does not appear as part of the student’s transcript.
+The Faculty Feedback Form is part of an ongoing conversation between the student, faculty member, and the student’s faculty advisor.

-Students may also elect to receive grades (A, B, C, D, F) in individual courses, in addition to narrative evaluations, by submitting the Letter Grade Request Form to the Office of the Provost and Dean during the first two weeks of each term.
-It is not possible to request grades retroactively, nor is it possible to rescind or add a request for grades after the first two weeks of the term.
+Students may elect to receive letter grades (A, B, C, D, F) in individual courses, in addition to narrative evaluations, by submitting the Letter Grade Request Form to the Office of the Registrar by the add/drop deadline.
+Requests made after the deadline, but before the end of the term, will be considered provided they are approved by the faculty teaching the course.
+It is not possible to request grades retroactively after the end of the term, nor is it possible to rescind a request for letter grades after the add/drop deadline.

 While students at Bennington are evaluated in multiple ways throughout each term, and although the narrative evaluation remains the foundation for all transcripts, many students have found it useful and sometimes necessary to request grades for their transcripts each term during the allowed period.
-If a student might apply to a post-graduate professional program or to graduate school, we suggest they consider opting for letter grades for at least four terms during their time at Bennington.
+If a student might apply to a post-graduate professional program or to graduate school, we suggest they consider opting for letter grades for at least four terms during their time at Bennington to establish a numeric GPA.
 Students who might pursue graduate work internationally are strongly advised to take letter grades for all courses.
-Additionally, if a student receives a scholarship or grant that requires a GPA, they should request letter grades.
-Any students with questions about whether or not to apply for grades should discuss the matter with their faculty advisor and the Office of the Registrar, Academic Services or other members of the Office of the Provost and Dean.
+Additionally, if a student receives an external scholarship or grant that requires a GPA, they should request letter grades.
+Any students with questions about whether or not to apply for grades should discuss the matter with their faculty advisor and the Office of the Registrar, Academic Services, or other members of the Office of the Provost.

 Appealing an Evaluation or Grade